Structural Behavior of Lateral Load Resisting Systems with Structural Membranes

-In addition to the usual gravity load, W, the cap is often subjected to moment and shear loads.
+In addition to the usual gravity load, W, the cap is often subject to moment and shear loads.
 The capacity of the pile axially is instrumental in resisting the axial load.
-However, this will not be considered here.
+However, we will not consider it here.
 The moment and shear loads are resisted by;

 - A passive soil resistance on the face of the cap

 - Shear along the base of the cap